KKR & Co.: 2020–2024

 In October, KKR acquired Simon & Schuster, a Big Five publisher, for $1.6 billion; Simon & Schuster employees received employee stock ownership in the company on completion of the acquisition.
 In the same month, it secured a minority stake in Catalio Capital Management, a firm specializing in the management of venture capital and medical investment funds.

 In November 2023, KKR acquired Potter Global Technologies from Gryphon Investors.

 In January 2023, KKR invested 700 billion won in 2023 after the first purchase of 400 billion won in private equity bonds by Taeyoung Group holding company TY Holdings.

+On January 2, 2024, KKR completed its acquisition of the remaining 37% of Global Atlantic Financial Group, paying approximately $2.6 billion to increase its ownership to 100%.
+KKR had initially acquired a majority stake in Global Atlantic in 2021.

 In February 2024, KKR acquired the End-User Computing (EUC) division of VMware, which had been acquired by Broadcom, in a deal worth $3.8 billion.
 The division, renamed Omnissa, includes the VDI product Omnissa Horizon and the device management suite Workspace ONE UEM (formerly AirWatch).
 In April, KKR acquired Indian company Healthium MedTech in an $839 million deal.

 In June, KKR retained second spot in Private Equity International's 2024 PEI 300 ranking, behind Blackstone Inc. In the same month, it acquired Superstruct Entertainment, owner of European music festivals including Wacken Open Air (Germany), Boardmasters (UK) and Zwarte Cross (The Netherlands) for approximately €1.3 billion.

+On June 24, 2024, KKR was added to the S&P 500 index as part of the quarterly rebalance, replacing Robert Half Inc. The inclusion marked a significant milestone for KKR as one of the first major private equity firms to join the index.

 In July, KKR acquired a majority stake in the US-based solar energy and energy storage developer Avantus.
 In November, CVC Capital Partners, TF1, RedBird Capital Partners, All3Media, Mediawan and KKR considered bidding for ITV plc and then selling ITV Studios and ITVX.

-Also in 2024 the Hamburg-based asset manager of renewable energies Encavis AG was acquired (currently up to 91%) by KKR along with Viessmann and ABACON CAPITAL as co-investors.
+The Hamburg-based asset manager of renewable energies Encavis AG was acquired (currently up to 91%) by KKR along with Viessmann and ABACON CAPITAL as co-investors.